 Driven by the success of his show, Mosley got in touch with Mimi Spencer, a food and fashion writer, to collaborate on a book based on the documentary as well his own research he did in support of it.
 The result is a book titled FastDiet published in mid-January as a 200-page paperback with the first half written by Dr. Mosley, where he talks about scientific findings of the intermittent fasting, while the second half was written by Ms. Spencer, who provides tips on how to get through first days of fasting (keeping busy so you don’t hear your belly or waiting for 10-15 minutes for your meal) and also fasting recipes along with photos of delicious food.
 The book itself also has a very low price, it currently sells for less than 3£ on British Amazon and for a bit more than 12$ (hardcover!) on US Amazon.
 Also, for more recent updates like us on Facebook 5:2 Fast Diet page .

 So what separates intermittent fasting from any other diet?
 The first and most obvious difference is that when following this diet you don’t starve yourself for days.
-You eat normally for 5 days and only then you decrease the daily consumption of calories to 500 (for women) or 600 (for men).
-This goes on for 2 days and after that you start the cycle again with 5 days of normal eating.
+You eat normally for 5 days and for 2 days you decrease the daily consumption of calories to 500 (for women) or 600 (for men).
+Most asked question at that point is about 5 2 diet consecutive days.
+Should you fast for 2 consecutive days?
+Of course not, 2 days in a row with only a fraction of calories normally eaten is too much to bear, people following 5 2 diet usually go for Monday and Wednesday as their fast days but you should do it the way you feel is right for you.
 What is the logic behind that?
 It’s quite interesting, actually.

 Humans lived on a feast-or-famine schedule back in the days.
 When they made a big kill, they feasted on it and afterwards went hungry as long as they scored another one.
 In a way they already practiced the principles behind the fast diet, adapting their bodies to such on/off schedule.
 In a modern world there is a constant availability of food, the opposite of what our antecedents experienced, making our bodies don’t respond well to all this food.
 So it makes sense to fast ourselves from time to time, right?
 Temporary fasting is even a part of some religions like Islam and Judaism as a ritual.